markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 ![Fixed Reach Out area](assets/lesson-2/2200-good-contact.jpeg)

 One more time, think about this layout and create a visual wireframe of what it would look like as a flexbox parent / children relationship.

-> HINT: No hint or image this time!
-Look at how we wireframed previous sections and do the same here!

 The first obvious change we need to make is the actual order these three elements come in the HTML document, so navigate to `index.html` and adjust the three elements below the section title's parent `div` to be in this order: